AxelUser/blog/content/posts/004-deconstructors/index.md

 Let's start with the original usage for tuples.
 If you are already familiar with it, you may jump to [the next block]( #implementing-deconstruction-for-custom-types).

-For example, you have a method, which returns a statistics about most frequent word in a form of a tuple with two fields: word and count.
+For example, you have a method, which returns a statistic about most frequent word in a form of a tuple with two fields: word and count.
 Below is the example of such method:
 ```csharp
 static (string, int) GetMostFrequentWord(string text)
 {